| |

 before intervening.

-a nest?
-Was there a threat in the area
+fallen from a nest?
+Was there a threat

-If the baby is cold to the touch it
+to flee?
+If the baby is cold to the

-animal is without fur or too young to
+if the baby animal is without fur or

-in a dryer.
-Put the box at the base
+warmed in a dryer.
+Put the box at the

 it.
 Parents will reclaim babies, even